jamesec/jamesec.github.io/o/ungoogled.md

 - [Awesome Screen Recorder & Screenshot](https://chromewebstore.google.com/detail/nlipoenfbbikpbjkfpfillcgkoblgpmj)
   - I use this screenshot tool to capture full webpages.

-### These extensions help enhance privacy, cybersecurity, and online protection.
+### These extensions help enhance privacy, cybersecurity, and online protection:
 - [WebRTC Control](https://chromewebstore.google.com/detail/fjkmabmdepjfammlpliljpnbhleegehm)
   - Turn it on.
   - Test WebRTC Leak: Your browser is NOT leaking webrtc ip-address.